Skip to content

 Top Programs

 The fields American International College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a private institution in Springfield, Massachusetts, American International College keeps admissions accessible, extending offers to roughly 100% of those who apply.
-The school reports a graduation rate of roughly 44%.
+As a private institution in Springfield, Massachusetts, American International College admits most of the students who apply; the acceptance rate is roughly 100%.
+The graduation rate is roughly 44%.

-Ten years out, alumni of American International College earn a median of $53,124, roughly in line with national averages for graduates.
+Ten years out, alumni of American International College earn a median of $53,124, roughly in line with the national average for college graduates.

-American International College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.69%, among the highest in the country.
-Access is a real strength here: roughly 14.6% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+American International College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.69%, among the highest in the country.
+Access is a real strength here.
+Roughly 14.6% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 18.5% go on to reach the top of the income ladder.
-The median family income of students sits near $68,700, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $68,700, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at American International College, with an economic connectedness score of 1.26 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at American International College.
+Its economic connectedness score is 1.26, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.09).
 Around 4% of students take part in civic and volunteering activity.

 Similar Schools